cdanghel/DigitalNetwork-Spring-Boot-Project/README.md

 # DigitalNetwork Spring Boot Project

 Welcome to the DigitalNetwork Spring Boot project!
-This project aims to demonstrate the basic functionaliy and structure of a Spring Boot application.
+This project aims to demonstrate the basic functionality and structure of a Spring Boot application.

 ## Disclaimer